tcarland/tcanetpp/README.md

 ```

 **Unix:**
-   The library requires linking only libpthread, librt and libdl.
+   The library requires linking libpthread, librt and libdl.
 The library librt should be included on linux systems, especially for the
 high resolution timing support provided by the *EventManager*.

 **Mac OSX:**
-  *tcamake* is needed plus gnu tools (provided with xcode).
+  *tcamake* is needed in addition to the gnu tools (provided with xcode).

 **Win32/64:**
   Only the thread classes (based on libpthread are unsupported with windows.
 The win32 pthread library may be compatible, but ymmv.

-#### Documentation
+### Documentation

-  The library is being documented in an API format via doxygen.
+  The library is documented in an API format via doxygen.
 Run 'make documentation' to generate the docs (doxygen required).